RWUBAKWANAYO/Hello-Microverse/README.md

 ### Installation
 - One folder in your text editor.
-- Run `npm install`command to install all dependencies.
+- Run `npm install` command to install all dependencies.

+*N.B: Make sure that you have node installed in your commputer, if not [Download Node](https://nodejs.org/en/)*

 ### Usage
 Navigate to the Folder and Double Click on index.html File or you can simply open project with live server in your editor.